 - Complete WildFit again to improve health and energy

 - Incorporate leg workouts into my day (more movement)

 - Practice & play piano twice per week

 I’m aiming for a balanced year to start my 40s on solid foundations.
-That means a healthy body & mind (no more burn outs, minimise aches and pains and improved energy levels) so I’m properly supported to do the variety of work I want to do.
+That means a healthy body & mind (no more burn outs, minimise aches and pains and improved energy levels) so I’m supporting myself to do the work I want to do professionally and personally.